-As a new mom, Genevieve understands the challenges that new parents face.
-She believes that understanding, educating, and raising awareness of the developmental stages of a child is the first step in ending the epidemic of child abuse in America.
+As a mom, Genevieve understands the challenges that new parents face.
+She believes that understanding, educating, and raising awareness of how adults play a role in child development is the first step in ending the epidemic of child abuse in America.
 Through in-depth volunteer work and nonprofit management, she has witnessed firsthand how families and caregivers can build stronger bonds and break patterns of generational trauma when appropriate resources and support systems are in place.